 Author: Binam Ghimire

-One of the recent releases from Microsoft’s publication with the title “The Future Computed- AI & Manufacturing“, an interesting take of Microsoft on what does AI (Artificial intelligence) means to Microsoft and where are they going forward with it.
+One of the recent releases from Microsoft’s publication with the title “The Future Computed- AI & Manufacturing“, is an interesting take of Microsoft on what AI (Artificial intelligence) means to Microsoft and where are they going forward with it.

 What is AI in a simple term?
 Put simply, AI is a machine’s ability to recognize patterns, sounds, images, and words, and to learn and reason over data—to infer—in ways that are similar to what people do.
 It’s a set of technologies that enable computers to understand and interact with the world more naturally and responsively than in the past, when computers could only follow preprogrammed routines.

 Why is AI everywhere? (or at least it looks like it!).
 Taking the rise of connectivity, power of computing, cloud that has been made accessible so easily, it is easier to implement AI into everyday life than it was decades ago being worked inside research Labs (Yes!
 AI is actually quite old in terms of its inception)

 Microsoft aims to democratize AI, which means they want to do the same with it as they did with the PC and windows.
 The revolution they lead in personal computing enabled every employee, individual to use the power of computer to become more productive and change the way we work fundamentally.
 Microsoft aims to lead a similar revolution in AI, by letting consumers and business use it alongside their everyday work.